ibm-cloud-docs/discovery-data/tutorial-assistant.md

 {: #tutorial-convo-test-chat}
 {: step}

 To preview an assistant that connects to data that is stored in {{site.data.keyword.discoveryshort}}, you must preview the assistant from the Environments page.
-When you test it separately, the assistant cannot retrieve the data from {{site.data.keyword.discoveryshort}}.
+When you test it separately, the assistant is not able to retrieve data from {{site.data.keyword.discoveryshort}}.

 1. From the Environments page, click **Preview this environment**.